cqse/teamscale-javascript-profiler/README.md

 ## Releasing

-Whenever there is a tested version that should be released, the following steps should be performed on the main branch in a single comment:
+Whenever there is a tested version that should be released, the following steps should be performed on the branch `master` in a single comment:

 1. Increment the version of the affected packages in their `package.json` file—stick to Semantic Versioning.
 2. Update the changelog of the affected packages and move all changes from the section `Next Release` to a new version, e.g., `21.3.0`.
-4. Commit and push your changes.
+3. Commit and push your changes.
-5. Create a GitHub Release tag with the same version number and the text from the changelog.
+4. Create a GitHub Release tag with the same version number and the text from the changelog.

 All tags are built automatically using [Github Actions](https://github.com/cqse/teamscale-jacoco-agent/actions) with the release binaries being uploaded to the GitHub Releases, NpmJs, and DockerHub.